EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

       might generate a difference.
 In practice, the parser can only find one number to convert in the contents of **fragment 2**, and that is all it would generate.
-For **fragment 1**, the parser would see a second string `MIX=...` but it fail to convert it to a number.
+For **fragment 1**, the parser would see a second string `MIX=...` but it would not be able to convert it to a number.
 Thus, the net effect would be the
       same: only one number would be parsed.

-      _Note:_{: style="color: red"} Whether or not reading only one number produces an error, will depends on whether **CONV** _must_ contain more than one number or it only _may_ do so.
-There are instances of both.
+      _Note:_{: style="color: red"} Whether or not reading only one number produces an error, depends on whether the tag (**CONV**) _require_ more than one number or not.
+There are instances where only one number is sought, or more than one is sought but only one is sufficient.
+For example, **BZ_NKABC** has three numbers, but you can supply one only.

 3. When a token's contents consist of a string (as distinct from a string representation of a number) and brackets are _not_ used,